noy00y/PCILeech-Litefury/Resources/PCI Protocol and Emulation.md

 ### 4.2.
 Shadow Config Space
 - Maintained in RTL or a separate block inside the FPGA.
 - **Purpose**:
-  - Allow the system to respond differently to configuration reads/writes, effectively emulating an Ethernet controller (or other device).
+  - Allow the system to respond differently to configuration reads/writes, effectively emulating a legit controller such as a Ethernet, SSD, etc...
   - Let you analyze or manipulate certain transactions without affecting real DMA traffic.
 - **Mechanism**:
   1. A config read TLP arrives at the FPGA.